 13. Project manager

 Project managers are responsible for guiding a project from start to finish.
-They keep tabs on deadlines, budgets and, delegate taste, and track results.
+They keep tabs on deadlines, budgets, delegate taste, and track results.
 Several fields, including construction, finance, IT, and health care, need project managers.

 14. Customer Service Representative